bthompson1223/LaunchPad/README.md

 1. Clone this repository with your preferred method (only the main branch for full functionality).

-2. Install dependencies.
+2. To install dependencies for backend.

+   At the root of the repository run:

    ```bash
    pipenv install -r requirements.txt
    ```

-3. Create a **.env** file based on the example with proper settings for your development environment.
+3. Create a **.env** file based on the example with proper settings for your development/production environment.

-4. Make sure the SQLite3 database connection URL is in the **.env** file.
+4. Make sure the database (Your choice in database serrvice, we used SQLite3 for development and PostgreSQL for production) connection URL is in the **.env** file.

-5. This starter organizes all tables inside the `flask_schema` schema, defined by the `SCHEMA` environment variable.
+5. This `.env.example` organizes all tables inside the `flask_schema` schema defined by the `SCHEMA` environment variable.
 Replace the value for `SCHEMA` with a unique name, **making sure you use the snake_case convention.**